 After nearly 60 years of trading from their New Street premises Jersey’s largest and longest serving Monumental masons Jersey Monumental Co Ltd (now known as JMCo) have now fully settled into state of the art workshops and stunning showrooms situated at La Collette.
-Still in the Reynolds family which it has been since the late 40’s it is now run by cousins Mark and Stephen Reynolds, who in 2007 moved the fabrication side of the business to a larger more practical warehouse to aid a substantial modernisation of machines used in the processing, lifting and storing of stone.
+Still in the Reynolds family which it has been since the late 40’s it is now run by Mark Reynolds, who in 2007 moved the fabrication side of the business to a larger more practical warehouse to aid a substantial modernisation of machines used in the processing, lifting and storing of stone.

 It has come an awful long way since the days of moving stone by blocks & pullies and wooden rollers, cutting it with plugs and feathers, cutting inscriptions by hand with fire sharpened steel chisels and having to book overnight accommodation for staff and horses at St Peter’s Bars when doing large monuments in one of the western Parish’s cemeteries.

 Bought by Mark’s grandfather George Henry, when it was trading from premises on the corner of David Place & Nelson St, Jersey Monumental soon began to find things getting very cramped and to coincide with his son Barry joining the business after leaving college in 1960 the company move to a new purpose built workshop and offices in New St, a bold move at the time as there were 3 large Stonemason’s all trading in St Helier, with the introduction into Jersey of a Crematorium in 1960 things started to change significantly for the trade as burials started to decline therefore fewer memorials were being commissioned, so JMCo started supplying & fitting natural stone tiles, marble fireplaces, tables, swimming pool surrounds and Terrazzo stairs and floors.